Fahrenheit 9/11: Golden Raspberry Awards

 Nine months after Fahrenheit 9/11 received the Palme d'Or, George W. Bush, Donald Rumsfeld, and Condoleezza Rice won the Worst Actor, Worst Supporting Actor, and Worst Screen Couple (Bush/Rice) at the 25th Golden Raspberry Awards ("Razzies") because of their mishandling of the 9/11 attacks and the Iraq War.
 Britney Spears, who appeared in the film in a pre-recorded interview where she expressed her support for Bush, won the Golden Raspberry for Worst Supporting Actress.

 Controversies

 The film generated criticism and controversy after its release shortly before the 2004 United States presidential election.
-British-American journalist and literary critic Christopher Hitchens contended that Fahrenheit 9/11 contains distortions and untruths.
+British-American journalist Christopher Hitchens contended that Fahrenheit 9/11 contains distortions and untruths.
 This drew several rebuttals, including an eFilmCritic article and a Columbus Free Press editorial.
 Former Democratic mayor of New York City Ed Koch, who had endorsed President Bush for re-election, called the film propaganda "for its many blatant lies".